pupil-labs/pupil-docs/neon/neon-player/index.md

 - Check out exported data in the `exports` directory within your recording directory

 ::: tip
-Pupil Player will <strong>never</strong> remove or overwrite any of your raw data gathered during capture.
+Neon Player will <strong>never</strong> remove or overwrite any of your raw data gathered during capture.
 All exports are isolated within a sub-directory named <code>exports</code>.
 Exports will never be overwritten.
 :::

 ## Plugins
-Pupil Player uses the same Plugin framework found in Pupil Capture to add functionality.
+Neon Player uses a plugin framework to add functionality.
 Visualizations, marker tracking, and the exporter are all implemented using this structure.
-Very little work (often no work) needs to be done to make a Capture Plugin work for the Pupil Player and vice versa.

 There are two general types of plugins:

 - **Unique**: You can only launch one instance of this plugin.
 - **Not unique**: You can launch multiple instances of this type of plugin.
 For example, you can load one `Vis Circle` plugin to render the gaze position with a translucent green circle, and another `Vis Circle` plugin to render the gaze circle with a green stroke of 3 pixel thickness.
 You can think of these types of plugins as _additive_.

-In the following sections we provide a summary of plugins currently available and in Pupil Player.